practicajs/practica/docs/blog/pattern-to-reconsider/index.md

 }
 ```

-## 8. Package.lock OR Reading environment variables in all the code layers

-TBD today

-## 9. Use Morgan logger for express web requests
+## 8. Use Morgan logger for express web requests

 **💁‍♂️ What is it about:** In many web apps, you are likely to find a pattern that is being copy-pasted for ages - Using Morgan logger to log requests information: